farmOS/farmOS/docs/guide/index.md

 All your records can be connected and related in this way to make navigating them easier.

+## farmOS + Field Kit

+When farmOS logs are  marked as not "done" and assigned to one of the farm's users, those logs will be synced to that user's Field Kit app under the "My Logs" screen.
+This way, you can assign tasks to different people and they can update the log as the task is completed.

+To learn more about installing farmOS for your farm, visit the [Hosting] page.
+For information on how to download and use the Field Kit app, visit the [Field Kit] page.

 [Hosting farmOS]: /hosting
 [Contributing to farmOS]: /community/contribute
 [Farmier]: https://farmier.com